kjar0/516X-Final/README.md

 ## Discussion

 A lower cosine_similarity result indicates a closer match between two references.
-Based on this analysis, the typical ABE student is most prepared for a ___ role and least prepared for ___
+Based on this analysis, the typical ABE student is most prepared for a design engineer role and least prepared for manufacturing.

 ![Skill](key_skills.jpg)